franktome/NN-CNN_proj/README.md

-# NN-RNN_proj
+# NN-CNN_proj
-Implement NN and RNN only with numpy and compare performance with open libraries.
+Implement NN and CNN only with numpy and compare performance with open libraries.

 ## 1. NN with Python